Burnout Awareness Is Not Enough. Here’s What Actually Helps

 Recognizing burnout can feel like a turning point.

-You finally have language for what you have been experiencing.
+You finally have language for what you’ve been experiencing.
 You can name the exhaustion, the disengagement, or the lack of motivation.

 Awareness is important, but on its own it does not create change.
 In some cases, it can even increase frustration.
-You know something is off, but you do not have a clear path forward.
+You know something is off, but you don’t have a clear path forward.

 What makes the difference is having tools and frameworks you can rely on.